MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 ## Interpreting fingerprinting response to detect VPNs

-There are two fields that exist in the Account Create and Account Login API response that can be used to identify VPNs:
+There are two fields that exist in the Account Create, Account Login, and Purchase API response that can be used to identify VPNs:
 - Proxy (which is a Boolean indicating if Fraud Protection detected a proxy or not)
 - ProxyType (which is an enum with the below values)